Philippines election win returns Marcos to power, and polarisation

 Marcos fled into exile in Hawaii with his family during a 1986 "people power" uprising that ended his father's autocratic 20-year rule, and has served in congress and the senate since his return to the Philippines in 1991.

-Marcos's runaway victory in Monday's election looked certain when early results of an unofficial vote poured in and with 95% of the eligible ballots counted, he had more than 30 million votes, double that of Robredo.
+Marcos's runaway victory in Monday's election now looks certain with 96% of the eligible ballots counted in an unofficial tally, showing he has more than 30 million votes, double that of Robredo.

 An official result is expected around the end of the month.

-Marcos refused to celebrate, offering instead what he called a statement of gratitude.

-"There are thousands of you out there, volunteers, parallel groups, political leaders that have cast their lot with us because of our belief in our message of unity," he said, standing beside a national flag, in remarks streamed on Facebook.
+"There are thousands of you out there, volunteers, parallel groups, political leaders that have cast their lot with us because of our belief in our message of unity," Marcos said in a statementstreamed on Facebook, standing beside a national flag.

-"Any endeavour as large as this does not involve one person, it involves very, very many people working in very, very many different ways."

 Many among the millions of Robredo voters are angered by what they see as a brazen attempt by the disgraced former first family to use its mastery of social media to reinvent historical narratives of its time in power.